 Manual Lymphatic Drainage (MLD)

 Lymphatic drainage massage is a form of gentle massage that encourages the movement of lymph fluids around the body.
+We are only able to offer this treatment if your GP is based within Mid Essex CCG.

-Our MLD therapists use a range of specific, gentle, rhythmic pumping techniques to move the skin in the direction of the lymph flow.
+Our MLD therapist uses a range of specific, gentle, rhythmic pumping techniques to move the skin in the direction of the lymph flow.
 This encourages the reabsorption of lymph and stimulates the lymph vessels to move the fluid.
 The lymph system is involved with removal of waste products, transport of fluid and defence of the body.
 MLD is an effective component of the treatment and control of lymphoedema (which may occur after cancer treatment).

 We only provide MLD for cancer patients with secondary lymphoedema (where the lymphoedema developed as a result of cancer treatment) and have been referred from a healthcare professional (consultant, oncologist, cancer nurse specialist or GP).